Eczema Triggers: Will We Ever Solve the Mystery?

 Do you know what triggers your eczema?

-What internal factors trigger your flares?
+What internal factors can trigger flares?

 Sometimes, our own bodies can be to blame for the irritating and persistent itchy rash that rears its ugly head.
 It’s as though we’re being betrayed by our emotional and physical responses.
 What’s most frustrating is that they aren’t so easy to escape.
 Stress, anger, sweat all play a role in our lives at one point or another and we can’t all walk around with air conditioners strapped to our bodies or escape the daily stressors that are constantly circling around us.

-What external factors trigger your flares?
+What external factors can trigger flares?

 Speaking of feeling trapped by triggers, how do you escape the ones that lie right outside our front door, within our homes, or the ones we put on or in our bodies?
 The answer just might be that eczema triggers are everywhere!
 They’re in the changing weather and seasons, the products we use on our skin and clean our homes with, the fabrics we use to cover up the very rash they’re creating.
 They’re prowling about waiting to incite the beast that can be our skin.